Are there any prerequisites for the program?

 For the most recent estimate of graduate tuition and fees, please visit the Office of Financial Aid website:

 Graduate tuition is calculated to include base tuition and fees plus graduate differential tuition.
 Please see both links to calculate actual tuition costs.
-For the 2019-2020 year, Colorado resident tuition is approximately $17,600.
-For non-residents, tuition is approximately $44,500.

 What kind of financial aid is available?